SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

      - Wait times in different departments (A&E, MIU)
      - Staff-to-patient ratio
      - Resource availability (beds)
+     REVIEW THIS LOADING FUNCTION IN COMPARISON TO THE ONE ABOVE AND SEE HOW BOTH CAN BE ADJUSTED SO THAT WE DON'T HAVE TO CREATE MULTIPLE OF THEM ALL DIFFERENT FROM ONE ANOTHER.
+     ADD HOW THE PATIENT WILL GET THE E-TICKET FROM THE WEB - APP
 <h3>The goal here is to calculate <i>a Loading Score</i> for each A&E sites dynamicaly.</h3>
  - The Statistical/ML Approach
    The <i>Loading Function</i> can be applied to each A&E site to get Ditribution of Patient Load across all sites in the network.
 Sites with a lower load score will take on more patients.
 Hospitals with higher laod scores will take on fewer patients or will redirect patients.
 Then we minimize the standard deviation from this distribution.
 By minimizing the standard deviation of the load scores, we ensure that no single site is being overwhelmed while others remian underused.
 This aligns with the Airport Analogy of directing passengers to less bsuy counters or terminals to balance the service demands.